adadiehl/mapGL/README.md

 # mapGL
-#### Cross-species mapping of DNA elements combined with gain/loss prediction for non-mapping features based on a phylogenetic maximum parsimony algorithm.
+## Prediction of lineage-specific gain and loss of genomic sequence elements based on phylogenetic maximum parsimony.

-Label input regions as orthologous, gained in the query species, or lost in the target species, based on inferred presence/absence in the most-recent common ancestor (MRCA).
+Label genomic regions as orthologous, gained in the query species, or lost in the target species, based on inferred presence/absence in the most-recent common ancestor (MRCA).
 Chained alignment files are used to map features from query to target and one or more outgroup species.
 Features that map directly from